eirikhanasand/iikg2001/exam/exam21.md

 4. That the application uses fast cryptographic algorithms.

 ## Question 29
-Which of the following types of malware are of proliferative type?
+Which of the following types of malware are of proliferative type?<br/>
 NOTE: Wrong choices give negative points

 1. Spyware